 If yes: If no: J. Date of Reg.
-Director's response: J. Date on Line I: K. Add 30 days to date on line J: K. Add 30 days to date on line J: This is your deadline to file your BP-I I. You should send it as early as possible to make sure it arrives before the deadline.
+Director's response: J. Date on Line I: K. Add 30 days to date on line J: K. Add 30 days to date on line J: This is your deadline to file your BP-11.
+You should send it as early as possible to make sure it arrives before the deadline.
 This is your deadline to file your BP-11.
 You should send it as early as possible to make sure it arrives before the deadline.
 4. BP-II: Submit the original BP-II with carbon copies by extra page, you must submit four copies of it to copy of your full submission at all times.
-You should be a submit of the copy of your full submission at all times. o the Office of General Counsel.
-Keep at least one National Inmate Appeals Admir Office of General Counsel 320 First St., NW Washington, DC 20534 nistrator L. What day did you file your BP-11?M. Add 40 days to the date on line L: onse to your BP-11.
-General Counsel has 40 days

-The grievance process is now complete.
-This means that you have finished all of the administrative steps required before suing about prison conditions under federal law.

-Note: If you are filing about a disability issue, remember that there is another administrative process to complete before you can go to court.
+You sho the Office of General Counsel.
+Keep at least one National Inmate Appeals Admir Office of General Counsel 320 First St., NW Washington, DC 20534 nistrator L. What day did you file your BP-11?M. Add 40 days to the date on line L: nse to your BP-11.
+General Counsel has 40 days The grievance process is now complete.
+This administrative steps required before suing at and you are now free to sue. • Note: If you are filing about a disability issue administrative process to complete before you